top of page

 • Drive continuous improvement

 To support you in meeting the requirements of the ISO/IEC 27001, especially with the internal audit, we have developed below mentioned key elements that organisations of all sizes can follow.
-We have also developed an automated SaaS platform that will assist organizations in preparing the Statement of Applicability, Risk Assessment, Risk Treatment, Risk Ratings, and controls in Annex-A. BitSecure's SaaS tool reduces the complexity of the design, navigation and execution of an information security management system for ISO27001 certification.
+We have also developed an semi-automated compliance platform that will assist organisations in preparing the Statement of Applicability, Risk Assessment, Risk Treatment, Risk Ratings, and controls in Annex-A. BitSecure's Compliance tool reduces the complexity of the design, navigation and execution of an information security management system for ISO27001 certification.

 • The document review will assist us with information that should be gathered and reviewed.